awsmin/wp-job-openings/README.md

 * Dev: Deprecated 'awsm_specification_content' filter hook in favor of 'awsm_job_specs_content'.
 * Code improvements.
 * Other minor bug fixes.

-**V 2.2.0 – 2021-06-09**
-* Added: Notification Mail Template Customizer (Settings > Notifications > Customize).
-Template files need to be updated if overridden in the theme.
-* Fixed: Pre validation for file field not working.
-* Fixed: Cover letter formatting issue in the notification mail content.
-* Fixed: Accents don't work in the Specification fields.
-* Improved: Form Handling.
-Template files need to be updated if overridden in the theme.
-* Improved: Notification HTML Mail Template.
-* Dev: New Hooks for Handling Job Filters.
-* Dev: Improved Form Handling Hooks.
-* Dev: Added JS Events to handle Form Submission, Filters, and Load More.
-* Other minor bug fixes and style improvements.

 View complete Changelog in [CHANGELOG.MD](https://github.com/awsmin/wp-job-openings/blob/master/CHANGELOG.md)